How OceanGate Revolutionizes Deep-Sea Exploration Using Smartsheet

 Building the Submersibles

-- Ease of access: To create the submersibles over the course of the next 18 months, the lab will be working with hundreds of contributors, including vendors and departments in the University of Washington.
+To create the submersibles over the course of the next 18 months, the lab will be working with hundreds of contributors, including vendors and departments in the University of Washington.
 “Many of our contributors – multiple vendors and departments – to the projects aren’t in this building… or even in this state.
-Having access wherever we are helps us communicate more efficiently,” said Dyer.
+Having access wherever we are helps us communicate more efficiently,” says Dyer.

-- Organized file sharing: “We view Smartsheet as a vault that lets us keep all of our documents and our entire team up to date,” said Dyer.
+“We view Smartsheet as a vault that lets us keep all of our documents and our entire team up to date,” says Dyer.
 For instance, when working on the pressure vessel design or the weight/balance testing, the team attaches documents to specific tasks, such as design specs, buoyancy tables and images from analysis.
 “It’s extremely convenient.
 Everything we need is right there.”

 As a result of these features and more, communication within the Lab is happening 25-50% faster than ever before.

 There are many eager to see the submersibles get to market.
-“Giving consumers the opportunity to do these deep water exploratory and educational dives is a big priority,” adds Rush.
+“Giving consumers the opportunity to do these deepwater exploratory and educational dives is a big priority,” says Rush.
 “Additionally, researchers eyes’ light up when they learn the visibility and depth clearance they’ll have in the vessels.
-The oil and gas industry is also interested in replacing ROVs with manned submersibles for repair and research efforts.”
+The oil and gas industry is also interested in replacing ROVs with manned submersibles for repair and research efforts.

 “Relying on tools like Smartsheet, along with the expertise of the university’s APL team, we’re opening up a whole new world.
 And that’s beyond exciting.”